Some traders struggle with day trading for a variety of reasons, but position trading can be SO boring … Enter swing trading.

 Successful swing trading relies heavily on being able to spot trends and predict price movements.
 However, trends need to be accompanied by increased volume.
 More volume means more money behind the stock.

 There are so many stocks to choose from that traders can become overwhelmed super fast.
 Decision fatigue is real!
 And there can be points where, as a trader, you just want to buy something, anything.

-Don’t fall into this trap!
-A great stock screener can you help streamline your research and assist you in creating a strong watchlist.
+Don’t fall into the FOMO trap!
+A great stock screener can help you streamline your research and assist you in creating a strong watchlist.
 With StocksToTrade, you’ve got a one-stop-shop screener, with plenty of technical analysis tools, news links, and broker integration.
-You can execute trades right from the platform!
+You can even execute trades right from the platform!